 Breeze through Christmas

 These Christmassy top tips will train your brain to stop kicking happiness into the long grass.
-Practice them regularly and you won’t have to wait 365 days for happiness to return.
+Practise them regularly and you won’t have to wait 365 days for happiness to return.
 We all know that puppies are forever – not just for Christmas – and it’s the same with happiness.

 It’s the holiday season which is supposed to mean good-will to everyone, the time to be jolly and enjoy the wonderful Christmassy shenanigans.